HorizenOfficial/evm-documentation/docs/build.md

 Perform the following steps to compile your contract:

 1. In the **Icon panel**, click the **Solidity Compiler** icon.
-2. The Solidity Compiler appears in the Side panel.
+2. The Solidity Compiler appears in the side panel.
 3. Click **Compile &lt;Your contract file name&gt;**.
 In this example, the filename is *MyProjectContract.sol*.

 ![compiler](/img/docs/build/soliditycompiler.png)